Frequently Asked Questions About Cash House Sales

 Most house buyers agree to pay up to 100% of the closing costs.
 Any selling costs you incur will be minimal.

 The process is simple and typically involves three steps.

 - Meet with the buyer to discuss your house or schedule a walkthrough.

 - The buyer schedules an inspection and makes an offer on the house if they’re interested.

 - Accept the offer, sign the paperwork, transfer ownership, and collect the proceeds from the sale.

 The only downside to a cash house sale is that you may sell your house at or below market value.
 However, you avoid common selling costs, such as realtor commissions, house repairs, and closing costs, which can add up to thousands of dollars.
 Not to mention the quicker average closing times and cash offer.
 If these benefits are important to you, there really is no downside.

 Yes.
 A cash house sale may help you pay off most or all of your mortgage.
 If necessary, the buyer can also assume responsibility for handling the balance or assuming the loan.
 A cash sale can help you get out of your mortgage if you are going through bankruptcy or foreclosure and need to downsize quickly.

 No, Home Downsizing Solutions® is not a wholesaler.
 Wholesalers are often the ones posting “We Buy Houses” signs or sending you direct mail asking to buy your house.
-Although they may seem promising, they often come with many associated risks.
-If a wholesaler can’t find a buyer, they may back out of the contract and you’re stuck having to start over the whole process of selling your house.
-Home Downsizing Solutions® isn’t reliant on buyers, so you never have to worry about the deal falling through.
+Although they may seem promising, they often come with many associated risks since they typically have no intent or ability to actually purchase a house.
+If a wholesaler can’t find an end buyer, they may back out of the contract and you’re stuck having to start over the whole process of selling your house.
+Home Downsizing Solutions® isn’t reliant on other buyers, so you never have to worry about the deal falling through.
 We’re the end buyer - there are no middle men or hidden fees.
 This lets us present you with the best cash offer.